-- Defect is permanently removed – Since the process of compounding smoothens the damaged areas of the paint, the paint correction is more permanent and will not come off after a few washings.
+Since the process of compounding smooths out the damaged areas of the paint, the paint correction is more permanent and will not come off after a few washings.

-- Adds protection – Applying wax, polish and paint sealant to the car will provide additional protection against external elements.
+Applying wax, polish, and paint sealant after compounding a car will provide additional protection against external elements.

 How to Compound Your Car

-- Washing and Decontamination – Make sure that your car is clean and free from dust, debris, and other contaminants before applying the compound.
-Wash your car thoroughly and remove all contaminant by using detailing clay, tar remover or products that remove contaminants that bonded to the metal.
-Dry your car completely afterward to avoid water spots.
+Make sure that your car is clean and free from dust, debris, and other contaminants before applying the compound.
+Wash your car thoroughly and remove all contaminants.
+Use a detailing clay, tar remover, or products that remove contaminants that bonded to the metal.
+Dry your car completely afterwards to avoid water spots.

-- Application of Compound – It is important that you choose the right compound formulation for the specific type of paint damage you’ll be treating.
-Compounding agents either use Super Micro Abrasive Technology (SMAT) or Diminishing Abrasive Technology (DAT) which have different approaches and effectivity in removing scratches.
+It is important that you choose the right compound formula for the specific type of paint damage you’ll be treating.
+Compounding agents either use Super Micro Abrasive Technology (SMAT) or Diminishing Abrasive Technology (DAT).
+These have different approaches and efficiency in removing scratches.
 Choosing the right applicator (for polishing by hand) or compounding pads (machine polishing) is also crucial in setting the right level of pressure and abrasion to your car’s exterior.
 Apply just the right amount of compound in a steady even motion to keep the area moist.

-Applicators collect debris and gunk during the process and must be constantly rinsed.
+Applicators collect debris and gunk during the process.
+Therefore, you must constantly rinse them.
 When working with a machine polisher, be careful not to overwork and cause extra friction to the parts you are working on.

-- Rinsing and Drying – Once the compound has been applied to the entire body of the car, rinse the car’s exterior with clean water and dry the surface thoroughly.
+Once you apply the compound to the entire body of the car, rinse the car’s exterior with clean water and dry the surface thoroughly.

-- Buffing and Waxing – Buffing your car will leave its exterior shiny and smooth.
-Apply wax or fine finishing polish to your car with the use of terry cloths or a foam pad on a machine polisher.
+Buffing your car will leave its exterior shiny and smooth.
+Apply wax or fine finishing polish to your car.
+Use terry cloths or a foam pad on a machine polisher.
 Allow the wax to dry and wipe off any excess with a microfiber towel.

 Dullness in a car’s paint is often associated with the car needing to be washed or waxed.
 Sometimes, you need a professional detailer to carefully assess the paint condition and determine the severity of damage that most car owners fail to see.
 Call DetailXPerts now to have your car checked.
 Our team of detailing experts will discuss with you whether your car is in need of compounding and how your car can have a renewed gloss and shine.